Fabio Garcia

 Fabio Benjamin Garcia is a former Colombian drug lord and prison breaker who specialized in the smuggling of cocaine from Colombia to the United States on a substantial scale.
-Garcia was one of the major figure in the cocaine trade and drug smuggling during 1980s in the United States and South America.
-During his peak in late 80s, he was a part of two major drug cartels including Cali Cartel and Medellín Cartel, which were responsible for up to 90% of the cocaine smuggled into the United States.
+Garcia was one of the major figures in the cocaine trade and drug smuggling during the 1980s in the United States and South America.
+During his peak in the late 1980s, he was a part of two major drug cartels including Cali Cartel and Medellín Cartel, which were responsible for up to 90% of the cocaine smuggled into the United States.
 In 1989, Garcia and his partner Ian Hall Saxon were found guilty by High Court of Australia in the largest drug bust in the history of Australia.

 Life and criminal career

 Garcia was born in Calarcá, Colombia, in 1939.
 He was married to Jean Balharry Garcia, a Sydney resident, in the early 1970s.
 Fabio separated with his wife in 1988.